Stronger NAS with Weaker Predictors: Our Framework

-The selection of features to represent the architecture search space and learn the predictor is also sensitive to the performance.
-Previous methods tended to hand craft the feature for the best performance (e.g., raw architecture encoding \cite{wei2020npenas}, supernet statistic \cite{hu2020angle}).
-To demonstrate our framework is robust across different features, we compare the following features. \begin{itemize} \item One-hot Vector: In NAS-Bench-201\cite{Dong2020NAS-Bench-201:}, its DART style search space fixed the graph connectivity, so one-hot vector is used to encode the choice of operator. \item Adjacency Matrix: In NAS-Bench-101, we used the encoding scheme as well as \cite{ying2019bench, wei2020npenas}, where a 7$\times$7 adjacency matrix represents the graph connectivity and a 7-dimensional vector represents the choice of operator, on every node. \end{itemize}

-We compare the robustness across different predictors under our framework shown in Figure \ref{fig:robust}.
-We can see that all predictors perform similarly among different datasets.
-Comparing performances on NAS-Bench-101 and NAS-Bench-201, although different architecture encoding methods are used, our method can perform similarly well among different predictors, which demonstrates that our proposed method is robust to different predictors and features selection.
+\item \textit{Multilayer perceptron (MLP)}: MLP is the common baseline in predictor-based NAS \citep{ning2020generic} due to its simplicity.
+For our weak predictor, we use a 4-layer MLP with hidden layer dimension of (1000, 1000, 1000, 1000). \item \textit{Regression Tree}: tree-based methods are also popular \citep{luo2020neural, siems2020bench} since they are suitable for categorical architecture representations.
+As our weak predictor, we use the Gradient Boosting Regression Tree (GBRT) based on XGBoost \citep{chen2016xgboost}, consisting of 1000 Trees. \item \textit{Random Forest}: random forests differ from GBRT in that they combines decisions only at the end rather than along the hierarchy, and are often more robust to noise.
+For each weak predictor, we use a random forest consisting of 1000 Forests. \end{itemize} The features representations to encode the architectures are also instrumental.
+Previous methods hand-craft various features for the best performance, e.g., raw architecture encoding \citep{wei2020npenas}, supernet statistics \citep{hu2020angle}, and graph convolutional network encoding \citep{wen2019neural,ning2020generic,chau2020brp,shi2019bridging} Our framework is also agnostic to various architecture representations, and we compare the following: \begin{itemize} \item \textit{One-hot vector}: In NAS-Bench-201 \citep{Dong2020NAS-Bench-201:}, its DARTS-style search space has fixed graph connectivity, hence the one-hot vector is commonly used to encode the choice of operator. \item \textit{Adjacency matrix}: In NAS-Bench-101, we used the same encoding scheme as in \citep{ying2019bench, wei2020npenas}, where a 7$\times$7 adjacency matrix represents the graph connectivity and a 7-dimensional vector represents the choice of operator on every node. \end{itemize} As shown in Figure \ref{fig:robust}, all predictor models perform similarly across different datasets.
+Comparing performance on NAS-Bench-101 and NAS-Bench-201, although they use different architecture encoding methods, our method still performs similarly well among different predictors.
+This demonstrates that our framework is robust to various predictor and feature choices.